April 2, 1979: Microsoft releases its first hardware product, a microprocessor card that plugs into the Apple II computer.

 Microsoft Z80 SoftCard is a hit

-The $349 card (a hefty $1,000 by today’s standards) was, in some ways, a surprise hit for Microsoft.
+The $349 card (the equivalent of a hefty $1,342 in 2021) was, in some ways, a surprise hit for Microsoft.
 Coming packaged with Microsoft BASIC, it debuted at the West Coast Computer Faire in March 1980, before going on sale the following month.
 In its first three months, Microsoft sold 5,000 units — considered a big success at the time.

 In fact, the Z80 SoftCard remained Microsoft’s most successful product until the company introduced a mouse in 1983.
 By 1980, the Z80 SoftCard became Microsoft’s No. 1 revenue source.